 Below summarises the key changes under MiFID II which takes effect on 3 January 2018 and what it means for us and you as our clients:

-The publication will be done through BD’s website here.
+The publication will be done through RBCBD’s website here.
 Under MiFID II, the first annual report is required to be published by April 2018.

 13. Client Declaration

-BD operates on the basis that all Customers would be legitimately relying on BD to deliver best execution for all transactions, regardless of how they arise.
+RBCBD operates on the basis that all Customers would be legitimately relying on RBCBD to deliver best execution for all transactions, regardless of how they arise.

 By signing or agreeing to the declaration in the account opening form, you (or your authorised intermediary) consent to our Order Execution Policy including those sections that require your prior express consent as noted in section 5.